45223523/kang-max.github.io/_pages/about.md

 Hi, I'm KANG HUI(康辉).
 I am currently pursuing a Ph.D. in Advanced Materials, at HKUST.
 My research interest includes MXene functionalization, photothermal seawater desalination, and electromagnetic shielding.

-Currently, I am very fortunate to be advised by Prof. GAO Ping [高平](https://seng.hkust.edu.hk/about/people/faculty/ping-gao) of Polymembranes@NanoResearch Lab from HKUST.
-I was advised by Prof. LIU Yuyan [刘宇艳](http://homepage.hit.edu.cn/liuyuyan?lang=zh) and Prof. FAN Zhimin [樊志敏](http://homepage.hit.edu.cn/fanzhimin?lang=zh) from Harbin Institute of Technology during my undergraduate years.
+Currently, I am very fortunate to be advised by [Prof. GAO Ping](https://seng.hkust.edu.hk/about/people/faculty/ping-gao) 高平 of Polymembranes@NanoResearch Lab from HKUST.
+I was advised by [Prof. LIU Yuyan](http://homepage.hit.edu.cn/liuyuyan?lang=zh)刘宇艳 and [Prof. FAN Zhimin](http://homepage.hit.edu.cn/fanzhimin?lang=zh) 樊志敏from Harbin Institute of Technology during my undergraduate years.

 At the same time, I am also passionate about innovation and entrepreneurship and have had several entrepreneurial experiences.
 At present, I am the founder and CEO of Hong Kong New Era Technology Co., LTD.In my spare time, I am also keen on photography and marathons.